conmaol/gadelica/grammar/nouns.md

 Lamb (2024:37): “The main function of a noun is to act as a verbal argument.”

 Lamb (2024:38): “Determiners are added to a noun phrase to restrict or specify its reference. [...]
 Demonstratives [...] are used to mark a noun’s position or prominence. [...]
 [C]ardinal numerals [...] state the count of the nouns in discussion and ordinal numerals [...] state the position of the noun in a sequence [...]. [...]
 Prepositions indicate relationships between nouns, as well as between nouns and verbs.”

+Lamb (2024:37): “In Gaelic, most nouns can be preceded by a determiner, such as the definite article (‘the’), [...]. [...]
+As the head of a noun phrase, nouns maye be modified by adjectives, with which they share several properties.
+Adjectives modify a noun within a noun phrase or provide additional information about it, such as serving to restrict possible reference.”

+Lamb (2024:38): “Determiners are added to a noun phrase to restrict or specify its reference. [...]
+Demonstratives [...] are used to mark a noun’s position or prominence. [...]
+[C]ardinal numerals [...] state the count of the nouns in discussion and ordinal numerals [...] state the position of the noun in a sequence [...]. [...]
+Prepositions indicate relationships between nouns, [...].”

 Back up to: [Nouns](#nouns) \| [Grammatical functions of nouns](#grammatical-functions-of-nouns)